-The Anytown Youth Leadership Institute, a program of The National Conference for Community and Justice of Metropolitan St. Louis (NCCJSTL), is a unique 8-day residential program for high-school-aged youth.
+The Anytown Youth Leadership Institute, a program of NCCJ St. Louis, is a unique 6-day residential program for high-school-aged youth.
 Anytown's goal is to prepare youth to be effective leaders and change agents who are dedicated to fighting bias, bigotry, and oppression.
 Youth participate in experiential learning activities and dialogue sessions designed to increase their understanding of human relations issues and of their own responsibility to create a community based on inclusion, trust, and mutual respect.

 When will this year's Institutes take place?

 No. Anytown is more of a personal growth experience than a traditional summer camp.
 Activities include discussion groups, role-playing, learning exercises and presentations on a variety of human relations issues.
 Young people will be able to participate in, and learn from, activities that focus on ethnic and racial identity, stereotyping, communication, family issues, gender issues, sexuality, prejudice, and more.
 Most of the time is spent in discussion groups.
 There is some recreational time each day and traditional camp activities such as swimming, football, soccer, community building activities, games, and more are available.